hyphanet/plugin-WebOfTrust/STYLE.md

   Eclipse project configuration files are shipped in the repository.
   See [the README](/README.md) for how to use them.

-- The single most code quality improving features of Eclipse are the `Open Call Hierarchy (Ctrl + Alt + H)` and `References / Workspace (Shift + Ctrl + G)` features in the context menu.
+- The most code quality improving features of Eclipse are the `Open Call Hierarchy (Ctrl + Alt + H)` and `References / Workspace (Shift + Ctrl + G)` features in the context menu.
-  To use them, select the name of a function / class / variable / etc., right click and chose them from the menu.
+  To use them, select the name of a function / class / variable / etc., right click and choose the feature from the menu.

   These features allow you to see where functions etc. are used/referenced in the codebase.